 This map of New London, Connecticut was created in 1876 by O.H.
-Bailey, a prominent 19th century map maker.
-The map has been lovingly restored by the team at KNOWOL.
-Reproductions of the map are available through our store, and a free high resolution version can be viewed below.
+Bailey, a prominent 19th century map publisher.
+The map shows a bird’s eye view of the town as it used to be, including street names and old landmarks.

 For several decades beginning in the early 19th century, New London was one of the three busiest whaling ports in the world.
 The wealth that whaling brought into the city furnished the capital to fund much of the city’s present architecture.
 This map will show you what New London looked like during one of its most prosperous periods.

 This old map of New London makes an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
 When you’re done exploring, click here to get your copy.